25 Famous Irish Dishes and Popular Foods

 Ingredients and Preparation

-Popular Types of Irish Food
+Popular Types of Irish Dishes

 Irish dishes are culinary creations widely consumed in Ireland, a country located in north-western Europe.
 Ireland, known as the Republic of Ireland, occupies most of the island of Ireland, with its capital and largest city being Dublin.